Nonparametric Estimation for Jump-Diffusion CIR Model: Introduction and main results

-Unfortunately, limited work has been done in the nonparametric estimation in CBI-processes compared with that in L\'{e}vy processes and Ornstein-Uhlenbeck processes (O-U processes).
-For example, Watteel and Kulperger \cite{WK03} proposed and implemented an approach for estimating the jump distribution of the L\'{e}vy processes by fixed spectral cut-off procedure.
-The penalized projection method was applied in Figueroa-L\'{o}pez and Houdr\'{e} \cite{FH06} to estimate the L∩\'{e}vy density on a compact interval separated from the origin, based on a continuous time observation of the sample path throughout a time interval $[0,T]$.
-Moreover, Figueroa-L\'{o}pez \cite{F09} used the projection method for discrete observations and provided minimum risks of estimation for smooth L\'{e}vy densities, as well as estimated on a compact interval separated from the origin.
-Comte and Genon-Catalot used a Fourier approach to construct an adaptive nonparametric estimator and to provide a bound for the global $\mathbb{L}^2$- risk with both of high frequency data \cite{CG09} and low frequency data \cite{CG10}, the method used in this work is a truncated version analogous to the one used in Neumann and Reiss \cite{NR09} which studied the nonparametric estimation for L\'{e}vy processes based on the empirical characteristic function.
-Jongbloed et al. \cite{JMV05} considered a related low-frequency problem for the canonical function in L\'{e}vy driven O-U processes, where a consistent estimator has been constructed.
-Roberts et al. \cite{RPD04} developed estimation for O-U processes considering Bayesian estimation for parametric models.
+Before applying (\ref{NPCB1.2}) into practical problems, the key preparation is estimating $(\beta,b,c)$ and $n(dz)$.
+Since estimations for $(\beta,b,c)$ have been given by Huang et al. (2011), we just need to found some suitable estimations of $n(dz)$ with other parameters known.
+There are a lot of works about parameter estimations for the standard CIR-model and a review had been given in Xu (2014) including the \textit{conditional least squares estimators} (CLSEs) and the \textit{maximum likelihood estimators} (MLEs) given by Overbeck and Ryd\'{e}n (1997) and Overbeck (1998).
+Here we only give a summary of some known works about nonparametric estimation for jump-diffusion processes.
+Unfortunately, limited works have been done in the nonparametric estimation in jump-diffusion CIR models compared with L\'{e}vy processes.
+Watteel and Kulperger (2003) proposed and implemented an approach for estimating the jump distribution of the L\'{e}vy processes by fixed spectral cut-off procedure.
+The penalized projection method was applied in Figueroa-L\'{o}pez and Houdr\'{e} (2006) to estimate the L\'{e}vy density on a compact interval separated from the origin, based on a continuous time observation of the sample path throughout a time interval $[0,T]$.
+Moreover, Figueroa-L\'{o}pez (2009) used the projection method for discrete observations and provided minimum risks of estimation for smooth L\'{e}vy densities, as well as estimated on a compact interval separated from the origin.
+Comte and Genon-Catalot used a Fourier approach to construct an adaptive nonparametric estimators and provide bounds for the global $\mathbb{L}^2$- risk with high frequency data and low frequency data respectively; see Comte and Genon-Catalot (2009, 2010).
+Neumann and Reiss (2009) studied the nonparametric estimation for L\'{e}vy processes based on the empirical characteristic function.
+Jongbloed et al. (2005) considered a related low-frequency problem for the canonical function in Ornstein-Uhlenbeck processes driven by L\'{e}vy processes and a consistent estimator has been constructed.

-In this work, we give two nonparametric estimators of $n(dz)$ in (\ref{1.2}) based on the low frequency observations at equidistant time points $\{k\Delta :k=0,1,\dots,n\}$ of a single realization $\{X_t:t\geq 0\}$.
-For simplicity, we take $\Delta=1$, but all the results presented below can be extended to the general case.
-This is based on the minimization of the norm on a nonempty, closed and convex subset in a special Hilbert space.
-The approach has been developed in Jongbloed et al. \cite{JMV05}, who applied their results to O-U processes.
-Then, like Comte and Genon-Catalot \cite{CG09,CG10}, we explore the consistency and asymptotic risk bounds of the estimators.